 Instead of embracing fear, embrace your faith in God (Hebrews 11:6) and His love for you (1 John 4:18-19).
 How do you do this?
 Start by allowing yourself to melt into Scripture (Colossians 3:16; Romans 10:17).
 Reading the Bible and learning about God's character will help you understand that it is safe to put your confidence in Him (2 Timothy 3:16-17).

-When you have God's power inside you and you are taking action based on love, then you have a better opportunity to shine His light onto others.
 You will be able to reach others and help them feel important, valued, appreciated.
 And isn't that what we all want?
 Don't let shyness get between you and giving that gift to someone else.

 Shyness usually stems from some kind of fear, such as being nervous about giving a speech in class.
 But shyness that comes from a crippling fear that makes it impossible to interact with people is actually a weird form of pride.
 Being obessed with acceptance by others causes us to forget the One who first accepted and loved us (1 John 4:19; Ephesians 6:6-7).
 2 Timothy 1:7 (NLT) says that "the Holy Spirit, God's gift, does not want you to be afraid of people, but to be wise and strong, and to love them and enjoy being with them."
 Even though life isn't always daisies and happiness, we can rest in the knowledge that God's on our side and cares for us always (Proverbs 29:25).
 Don't allow your fear or self-consciousness to keep you from helping others!
 It may be a scary world out there, but God's got your back.